 4) Place an order with your provider

 When you’re ready, you can go ahead and place your order with your chosen provider.
 If that’s us, then we’ll go on to arrange the details of the installation and let you know how long the various next steps will take.
-An important part of placing your order is choosing your handsets and other equipment such as conference phones.
-With our Gamma Horizon service, you get a free handset for every user and you can choose between a desk phone or a cordless one.
+An essential part of placing your order is choosing your handsets and other equipment such as conference phones.
+With our Gamma Horizon service, you get a free handset for every user, and you can choose between a desk phone or a cordless one.

 5) Account activation

 Within 48 hours of placing an order, your VoIP account will be set up and activated by T2K engineers.
-While this is happening we’ll also ship out your handsets so within only a few days your new VoIP service will be up and running.
+While this is happening, we’ll also ship out your handsets, so within only a few days, your new VoIP service will be up and running.

 6) Start using the new service